charlottedinsdale/Final-Hackathon/README.md

-- Platform-specific timing adjustments for mobile/desktop

-- taking into account that the desktop users play using a mouse or keyboard whilst mobile users play using their hands
+- Platform-specific timing adjustments for mobile/desktop taking into account that the desktop users play using a mouse or keyboard whilst mobile users play using their hands

 - Millisecond precision time indicator

+- A player can Toggle colorblind mode and be competitive with non-colorblind users.

+- Players can choose a theme they can play to with varying sound effects and colour schemes.

+- A leader board search facility so that players can keep pace of other players scores mroe closely.

+- A 'progress bar timer' so players can see the rate at which  time is depleting and can panic more / feel more thrill / have more fun.

 ---